Hans Rudolf Rösing

 In 1930 and 1931 Oblt.
-Rösing was one of a handful of Reichsmarine officers who secretly served as crewmembers on foreign-built submarines.
+Rösing was one of a handful of Reichsmarine officers who secretly served on foreign submarines (in his case with the Swedish Navy).
 This was the only means for the future U-boat force to gain experience at sea.

-After two years as commander on S-15 and S-3, and two years in the U-Boot-Abwehr-Schule (to become the U-boat school), in September 1935 he commissioned the newly built U-11.
-He commanded the U-boat for two years.
-During early 1937 he made a patrol with U-35 to Ponta Delgada in the Azores.
+After two years commanding E-boats (Schnellboot) S-15 and S-3, and two years at U-Boot-Abwehr-Schule (Anti-submarine Warfare School, later to become the U-boat training school), in September 1935 he commissioned the small 'duck' boat U-11, and commanded her for two years.
+He then took over the larger type VIIA U-boat U-35 from Kplt Klaus Ewerth, and in early 1937 made a patrol to Ponta Delgada in the Azores.

-Beginning in October 1937 he spent one year in the Torpedoerprobungskommando (TEK), where new torpedoes were tested.
-In December 1938 he became the commander of the 5th U-Flotilla (Flotilla Emsmann).
-After a week in the BdU staff he became the commander of the 7th Flotilla in January 1940.
+Starting in October 1937 he spent a year at TEK (Torpedoerprobungskommando, Torpedo Proving Section, which tested new torpedoes).
+In December 1938 he became the commander of the 5th (Training) Flotilla U-Flotilla (Flotilla Emsmann).
+Then, after a week on the BdU (Commander-in-Chief U-boats) staff, in January 1940 he took command of the 7th Flotilla .

-In May 1940 Rösing took over command of U-48 from Kptlt.
-Herbert Schultze.
-On the next two patrols, mostly in the North Atlantic, he sank 12 ships with a total of 60,701 tons and after his second patrol received the Knights Cross.
+In May 1940 Rösing took over U-48 (Schultze).
+On the next two patrols, mostly in the North Atlantic, he sank 12 ships totalling 60,701 tons, after the second patrol being awarded the Knights Cross.

-From September 1940 to February 1941 he served as the liaison U-boat officer to the Italian submarines in Bordeaux (Betasom).
-From March to August 1941 he was the commander of the 3rd Flotilla, before serving for some months in the BdU staff.
+From September 1940 to February 1941 he was U-boat liason officer for Italian submarines at Bordeaux (Betasom).
+Then from March to August 1941 he led the 3rd Flotilla, before returning for some months to BdU.

 Konteradmiral Hans Rudolf Rösing

-In July 1942 he became the FdU West, where he was responsible for all U-boats stationed in France (except the Mediterranean).
-In Fall 1944 he moved to Norway, where he continued to serve in this position.
+In July 1942 he became the FdU West (Commander of U-boats West), where he was responsible for all U-boats stationed in France (except the Mediterranean).
+In the autumn of 1944 he moved to Norway, where he continued to serve in this position.

 After the surrender he spent more than a year in Allied captivity.

-Hans Rudolf Rösing retired in 1965 as Konteradmiral.
+Hans Rudolf Rösing retired in 1965 with the rank of Konteradmiral (Rear Admiral).
 In 1966 he was decorated for his postwar achievements with the Bundesverdienstkreuz (Federal Merit Cross).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.